J.P. Morgan payments

 Elsewhere, Twitch, a platform where gamers can live-stream themselves while they play, also operates as a marketplace.
 Video creators can charge a subscription fee for their channels or get a cut of advertising revenue generated by their livestreams.
 Twitch also sells video games and digital items to its millions of monthly viewers.

 Building a bi-directional payments facility that can handle pay-in and pay-out functions is vital to support this level of interactivity, and if done right can be a valuable asset.
 After all, creators can come from all around the world.
 When you make a pay-out to another country, there is a foreign currency (FX) conversion.
 If the developer manages the transactional FX themselves then they can charge a margin and generate revenue.
-This is called embedded banking, when platforms make third-party financial services available to users through direct integrations.
+This is called embedded finance, when platforms make third-party financial services available to users through direct integrations.

 “The growth and adoption of platforms in the video game ecosystem go beyond consumer-facing games and media,” says Benjamin Stoner from J.P.
 Morgan.
 “Key B2B segments, like the software engines on which games are built, are relied upon by game developers worldwide and have embraced marketplace models.
-Embedded banking adds significant value to that enablement layer and opens up entire new business models.”
+Embedded finance adds significant value to that enablement layer and opens up entire new business models.”

 Payments Solutions